microsoft/pai/src/internal-storage/README.md

 ## Set up Internal Storage

 For now, `hostPath` is the only supported `type` for internal storage.
-In summary, it will make a `<root-path>` folder (The default path is `/paiInternal`) on the `pai-master` node first, then create a loop device in the folder.
-Please refer to the following commands for details.
+In summary, it will make a `<root-path>` folder (The default path is `/mnt/paiInternal`) on the `pai-master` node first, then create a loop device in the folder.
+If the path does not exist, PAI will create it for you.
+Please refer to the following commands for details of loop device creation.

 ```bash
 fallocate -l ${QUOTA_GB}G storage.ext4